slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On creating imbalances

-Create imbalances in your target to create an advantage and raise chances of winning.<br>
+Create imbalances in your target to create an advantage and raise chances of winning.
 Use methods like [unpredictability](#on-unpredictability), [deceiving](#on-deceiving), [mirroring](#on-mirroring)
 and [bait](#on-charming).
 Some opponents may require special tools.